nleiva/tlvdecode/README.md

 Identifies the symbolic name of the router originating the Link State PDU.

+### TLV 140 (IPv6 TE Router ID)

+The IPv6 TE Router ID TLV contains a 16-octet IPv6 address.
+A stable global IPv6 address MUST be used, so that the router ID provides a routable address, regardless of the state of a node's interfaces.

 ### TLV 222 (MT Intermediate Systems)

 It is aligned with extended IS reachability TLV type 22 beside an additional two bytes in front at the beginning of the TLV.
 After the 2-byte MT membership format, the MT IS content is in the same format as extended IS TLV, type 22